 The pixel stack that was prepared as described in section 3.2.1 above is examined in time order.
 If SubOff = T, then the frame offsets will have been subtracted from both the pixel samples and the frame/partition limits; hence SubOff plays no role in transient identification, which depends only on a sample's value relative to its limits.
 This pixel stack will be called PixStak, and the number of samples in it is NPixStak.
 A second pixel stack named LatStak is also prepared in the same way but with two exceptions: SubOff has no effect on it, and if SubOffTran = T, then the corresponding partition offsets are subtracted from each sample.
-LatStak is used only to define the signs of the first differences; subtracting off partition offsets generally alters the first difference is positive or negative, the crucial question for latent identification.
+LatStak is used only to define the signs of the first differences; subtracting off partition offsets generally alters the first differences because the partition offsets generally vary with time.
+This can affect whether a given first difference is positive or negative, the crucial question for latent identification.

 Runs of consecutive pixel values that are all outside the outlier limits (FramLo and FramHi, as discussed in section 3.2.1, if Ng = 1, otherwise the partition limits discussed in section 3.3.1) are identified.
 If the number of such consecutive pixels is at least as large as MinPersist (see section 2.1.2), and if mask inputs were given, then the corresponding mask pixels have bits set to indicate transient behavor.
 If the run began with the first pixel in the stack or ended at the last pixel in the stack, then it need not be as long as MinPersist; it need be only at least as long as (MinPersist+1)/2.
 If any part of the stack was flagged as transient, then the entire mask stack for that pixel has the bit set indicating unreliable sky offset.
 Note the first sample that was tagged as transient may be subsequently un-tagged if the run is also identified as latent, since presumably it is a legitimate obervation of a bright object that caused the latent behavior.
-This un-tagging of the first latent/transient sample will be done if and only if it is not also the first sample of the bright object.
+This un-tagging of the first latent/transient sample will be done if and only if it is not also the first sample in the stack, since that precludes knowledge of whether it is the first sample of the bright object.